 We may not have made it to the glacier but we did manage to get a pretty awesome self-piloted whale watching tour.
 This definitely made the day worthwhile.
 After landing back at the aerodrome we changed our plans and decided to head down to Queenstown a day early.
 Again, putting bucket list item #72 on the back burner.

-Make sure to check back for my next post, #72 Walk on a Glacier: Part 2, which will tell the story of how I was finally able to cross this item off my bucket list.
+Make sure to read my next post, #72 Walk on a Glacier: Part 2, which tells the story of how I was finally able to cross this item off my bucket list.

 Want to be notified when new blog posts are uploaded?
 Subscribe below.